dwillis/command-line-umd/README.md

 If you're following along on a non-lab system, you'll need to clone this repository.

+The tutorial portion is oriented around the Z shell (Zsh), which is the current default on Mac systems.
+Most, if not all, of the examples in the tutorial should work on other shells, but if you encounter errors, that may be the reason.

+Finally, some of the examples in the tutorial assume you have [csvkit](https://github.com/wireservice/csvkit) installed.

 ## What's in here?

 - `tutorial`: Instructions and data for the hands-on activity we'll walk through during the conference session.
 You should also be able to follow along on your own computer.